JasonYuchen/seastar_playground/storage/segment.md

 ### further considerations

+The snapshot files are always isolated since snapshotting is far less frequent.

 1. **one WAL per Raft node**
    - the design and implementation are easier and more straight forward (pro)
    - indexes of same Raft node can be merged to reduce memory usage (pro)